A classic peanut butter cookie recipe that's low carb and Keto friendly! And get this, these delicious morsels are made in under 15 minutes!

 Bake for 10-12 minutes or until slightly golden.

-While everyone has their favorite peanut butter brands, I was introduced to Crazy Richard’s some time back and I haven’t used another brand since.
-Their peanut butter is rich and creamy, has no preservatives, is non GMO and it only has one ingredient…PEANUTS.
+- While everyone has their favorite peanut butter brands, I was introduced to Crazy Richard’s some time ago, and I haven’t used another brand since.
+Their peanut butter is rich and creamy, has no preservatives, is non GMO and only has one ingredient: peanuts.
 Check it out along with their other products on their website.

-Because these are gluten free peanut butter cookies, they tend to be much more delicate than traditional cookies.
-The key to keeping them together is to let them set up when you take then out of the oven, by not removing them from the sheet pan until completely cooled.
+- These gluten free peanut butter cookies tend to be much more delicate than traditional cookies.
+The key to keeping them together is to let them set up when you take them out of the oven by not removing them from the sheet pan until they are completely cooled.

 What Sweetener is Best for Keto Peanut Butter Cookies?